 A few mistakes can lead to unnecessary treatment.
 One mistake is misinformation — and maybe a little pressure from men who view testosterone therapy as a fountain of youth.

-“Unfortunately, many people are being treated for low numbers and no symptoms,” Dr. Shoskes says, “or people are being treated who have symptoms and no low number.
+“Unfortunately, many people are being treated for low numbers and no symptoms,” says Dr. Shoskes.
+“Or people are being treated who have symptoms and no low number.
 The two really need to go together.”

 Faulty testing can cause problems, too.
-Blood should be drawn in the morning when a man’s testosterone is at its peak.
-If you’re scheduling a test, do it before 11 a.m.
+Blood should be drawn in the morning when a man’s testosterone is at its peak, so if you’re scheduling a test, do it before 11 a.m.

-Unnecessary testosterone therapy comes with risks: a higher chance of heart attack or stroke, mood swings and aggression, and urinary symptoms, to name a few.
+Unnecessary testosterone therapy comes with risks: a higher chance of blood clots, mood swings and aggression, and urinary symptoms, to name a few.

-Men with metastatic prostate cancer, untreated sleep apnea or severe urinary problems should not have therapy.
+Men with metastatic prostate cancer, untreated sleep apnea or severe urinary problems should not have testosterone therapy.
 Neither should young men hoping to start a family.
 Contrary to popular belief, it doesn’t boost fertility.
 In fact, it can lower sperm count and cause infertility.
+Other treatments that both raise testosterone and boost fertility are indicated.

-The bottom line: Work with a urologist to make sure you really need testosterone therapy, as many men do.
+The bottom line: Work with a urologist to make sure you really need testosterone therapy.

 It can be undertreated, too